 ENCODE comprises thousands of functional genomics data sets, related to many types of cancer; it is possible to tailor these into a targeted resource for interpreting cancer genomes.
 In particular, this resource can be used to measure the impact of non-coding mutations, constituting the bulk of the somatic variants.
 Moreover, by integrating advanced assays (e.g. STARR-seq) with many epigenetic features, we can make a more focused and refined genome annotation, increasing the power for detecting recurrent somatic mutations in cohorts.
 Second, ENCODE signal data, especially replication timing, allows constructing precise, cancer-matched models for background mutation rates considerably more accurate than previous models.
 Third, ENCODE data, incorporating new assays, such as Hi-C and RNA-binding protein assays, in addition to large-scale transcription-factor ChIP-seq, allows the construction of extensive regulatory networks.
 In some contexts, these networks reveal how connections "rewire" during oncogenesis, as well as how these changes relate to a stem-cell state.
 More generally, one can use ENCODE networks to prioritize regulators most associated with large-scale expression changes in cancer.
 Combining the networks with the refined annotations and background mutation models, one can develop a step-wise scheme for prioritizing non-coding mutations.
 Here, we show how this can be instantiated, and we perform a number of small-scale validations (i.e., luciferase assays and shRNA knockdowns) to demonstrate how the resource can highlight mutations with significant consequences in cancer.

 REVISED Abstract

-ENCODE comprises thousands of functional genomics data sets, related to many types of cancer; it is possible to tailor these into a targeted resource for interpreting cancer genomes.
-In particular, this resource can be used to measure the impact of non-coding mutations, constituting the bulk of the somatic variants.
-Moreover, by integrating advanced assays (e.g. STARR-seq) with many epigenetic features, we can make a more focused and refined genome annotation, increasing the power for detecting recurrent somatic mutations in cohorts.
-Second, ENCODE signal data, especially replication timing, allows constructing precise, cancer-matched models for background mutation rates considerably more accurate than previous models.
-Third, ENCODE data, incorporating new assays, such as Hi-C and RNA-binding protein assays, in addition to large-scale transcription-factor ChIP-seq, allows the construction of extensive regulatory networks.
-In some contexts, these networks reveal how connections "rewire" during oncogenesis, as well as how these changes relate to a stem-cell state.
-More generally, one can use ENCODE networks to prioritize regulators most associated with large-scale expression changes in cancer.
-Combining the networks with the refined annotations and background mutation models, one can develop a step-wise scheme for prioritizing non-coding mutations.
-Here, we show how this can be instantiated, and we perform a number of small-scale validations (i.e., luciferase assays and shRNA knockdowns) to demonstrate how the resource can highlight mutations with significant consequences in cancer.
+ENCODE now comprises thousands of functional genomics data sets that may be used to investigate cancer genomes with greater precision than previously possible.
+Using these data sets, we adopt a multi-faceted approach to build a targeted resource for interpreting cancer genomes.
+First, ENCODE data are used to evaluate the impact of non-coding mutations, thereby covering the bulk of the somatic variants in cancer genomes.
+Moreover, by integrating advanced assays (e.g. STARR-seq) with many epigenetic features, we construct a more focused and refined genome annotation set, thereby greatly increasing the power to detect recurrent somatic mutations.
+Second, we use ENCODE signal data, especially that related to replication timing, to construct precise, cancer-matched models for background mutation rates that are considerably more accurate than previous models.
+Third, by incorporating newer assays (such as Hi-C and RNA-binding protein assays, in addition to large-scale transcription-factor ChIP-seq) we integrate ENCODE data to construct extensive regulatory networks.
+In several contexts, we demonstrate how network connections may be "rewired" during oncogenesis, as well as how these changes relate to stem-like cellular states.
+More generally, networks built with ENCODE data may be used to prioritize regulators most associated with large-scale expression changes in cancer.
+By integrating these networks with our refined annotations and background mutation models, we develop and detail a step-wise scheme for prioritizing non-coding mutations.
+Luciferase assays and shRNA knockdowns are then used to demonstrate that our resource identifies mutations with significant consequences in cancer.